-5011 Floors including sub floors Surfaces of exposed floors were visually inspected.
+Internal Walls Visually inspected from floor level.
+Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+The walls are of timber stud construction with plasterboard finishes.
+Floors including Sub-floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The floors are formed with suspended timber joists being overlaid with chipboard flooring.
-Internal joinery and kitchen fittings Kitchen units were visually inspected excluding appliances.
-Interior doors are of lightweight flush timber panel design.
-The kitchen has a range of floor and wall mounted units.
-Chimney breasts and fireplaces A multi fuel stove has been installed in the living room.
-Internal decorations Visually inspected.
+Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
+Physical access to the sub-floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+The floors are of suspended timber construction overlaid with chipboard.
+Internal Joinery and Kitchen Fittings Built-in cupboards were looked into, but no stored items were moved.
+Kitchen units were visually inspected excluding appliances.
+The internal doors consist of a timber panel and timber-glazed type.
+The kitchen is fitted with a range of base and wall mounted units with laminate worktops.
+Chimney Breasts and Fireplaces There are no chimney breasts/fireplaces.
+Internal Decorations Visually inspected.
 The internal walls and ceilings have a painted finish.
 Cellars There are no cellars.

 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Main supply installed.
-The electricity meter is located externally adjacent to the test access door, The electricity fusebox and meter are located in a kitchen cupboard.
-Gas The private gas supply is stored in cylinders located to the rear.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Mains supply installed.
+The electricity fusebox is located in a hallway cupboard.
+The electricity meter is located adjacent.
+Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
-Water is connected to the mains.
-All visible pipework is made with copper and PVC materials.
-The en suite comprises shower cubicle and wash hand basin.
-There is a four piece suite comprising bath, WC, bide and wash hand basin.

-vey Accessible parts of the system were visually inspected apart
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains gas supply installed.
+The gas meter is located in a hallway cupboard.
+Water, Plumbing and Bathroom Fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+No tests whatsoever were carried out to the system or appliances.
+Water is connected to the mains supply.
+Visible pipework is made with copper and PVC materials.
+The shower room is fitted with a white suite containing a WC, wash hand basin and shower cubicle with mixer shower.
+There is a toilet fitted with a coloured WC and wash hand basin.
+Heating and Hot Water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.